angular/angular/aio/content/guide/upgrade.md

 For Angular that's the `<router-outlet>` and it belongs in a *root component* at the top of the applications component tree.

-You don't yet have such a root component, because the app is still managed as an AngularJS app.
+You don't yet have such a root component, because the application is still managed as an AngularJS app.
 Create a new `app.component.ts` file with the following `AppComponent` class:

 <code-example path="upgrade-phonecat-3-final/app/app.component.ts" header="app/app.component.ts">